CSC207-UofT/course-project-java-sapiens/phase2/design_document.md

 ## About our app

-Our app is a delivery service app named Sapiens Delivery that allows shoppinglists
+Our app is a delivery service app named Sapiens Delivery that allows customers who use our app to create a delivery order from different stores, each with a list of items the customer wants to buy.
+Our app will then pair the customer with a deliveryman who delivery the customer's order.
+After the order has been delivered and completed, the customer will be prompted to pay the deliveryman, and then both the deliveryman and the customer can provide a rating for each other.

+For more details, please check our specification.md file.

 ## Major changes we made in Phase 2.